 In this Demystifying series, we shed light on what non-executives actually get paid.
 The role of a non-executive director is far from the boardroom stereotypes of smoking jackets, whiskey and private members clubs with panelled walls.
 This blog was last updated January 2021.

 How do NEDs get paid?

-The fees will be paid monthly like a salary, but you are not legally an employee.
-NEDs do not typically recieve any other employee benefits, pension payments, or bonuses.
-While the Executive directors are likely to have some of their pay be performance based, NEDs do not.
+The fees will be paid monthly like a salary, but you are not legally an employee, and pay is usually described as ‘directors fees’.
+NEDs do not typically receive any other employee benefits, pension payments, or bonuses.
+While the Executive directors are likely to have some of their pay be performance-based, NEDs do not.
+This income is subject to tax.
 In some cases, the company will pay your tax for you (like normal P.A.Y.E.) and in others they will pay you gross and you will need to file a self-assessment tax return.

 So, how much do NEDs get paid?

 The quick answer is that, like any job, it varies a lot.
 It depends on the size and type of organisation, and if you take on any more responsibility like being on a committee or becoming the chair.